 The Port of Rotterdam Authority’s vision is to make the best possible use of the available space within the existing port area.
 HES International B.V.’s business case concerns the development of a new tank terminal for the storage and transshipment of oil products and biofuels.
 The location of the tank terminal is planned on the Hartelstrook, which is located on the south side of the Mississippi dock on Maasvlakte 1.

 BP, the internationally operating energy company and owner of a large refinery in Rotterdam, is committed to the project, which includes plans for pipeline connections between the refinery and the terminal.
 Fifty-two tanks with a storage capacity of approximately 1.3 million m3 are to be built on the 27-hectare site.

 HES approached KH Engineering in 2017 for the value engineering of the existing design.
-Value engineering looks at the minimum investment required to fulfil the needs and functionality of the project.
+In value engineering, various functionalities are tested in the design and the project objectives, including budget and planning, are assessed.

 Together with the client, the existing estimate was revised and approved after the value engineering.
 In March 2018, the value engineering was delivered including a report with various findings and recommendations.

 After completion of the value engineering, the order was given for the basic engineering.
 This means that we make a complete technical design for the client in which all starting points are established.
 This technical design is suitable to start the detailed engineering and the construction (execution).
 The DCMR environmental permit was taken into account in the design.
 In addition, the budget has been adjusted, which further increases the accuracy of the budget.
 The basic engineering was completed in December 2018.